ikonomov/DiabloX/README.md

       * Warrior's strength: 150 [250]
       * Rogue's dexterity: 150 [250]
       * Sorcerer's magic: 150 [250]
+   * The 1/2 missile damage modifier in player versus player is applied to all missiles.
 #### Spells:
    * Chain Lightning creates a maximum of 3+slvl/4 number of bolts.
    * Lightning, Chain Lightning, Fire Wall, Guardian, Elemental, Fireball and Flash do 1/2 of the original damage.
-   * The 1/2 spell damage modifier in player versus player has been removed.
    * Information inside the spell book has been modified with more accurate values.
    * Apocalypse only works on monsters within the line of sight.
    * Stone Curse does not affect unique monsters.